About Hakawati

 HOW WE DO IT

-We keep the tradition of the hakawati alive in the modern era of storytelling using old indigineous storytelling modalities as well as modern mediums of film and creative technologies to carry it through.
+We keep the tradition of the hakawati alive in the modern era of storytelling using old indigenous storytelling modalities as well as modern mediums of film and creative technologies to carry it through.
 Hakawati integrates the work of professional artists and filmmakers, renowned spiritual teachers, innovators, scientists, therapists, and people who move humanity forward, with a commitment to transform trauma into power through authentic storytelling.

 WHERE WE DO IT